riscv-boom/riscv-boom/docs/sections/LoadStoreUnit/lsu.rst

 Currently, as of October 2016, the RISC-V memory model is underspecified and will take some time to settle on an exact specification.
-However, the current RISC-V specification describes as *relaxed consistency* model :raw-latex:`\cite{Gharachorloo:1990:MCE:325096.325102}` in which stores and loads may be freely re-ordered.
+However, the current RISC-V specification describes as *relaxed consistency* model in which stores and loads may be freely re-ordered.

 BOOM currently exhibits the following behavior:

 #.
-Write->Read constraint is relaxed (newer loads may execute before
+Write -> Read constraint is relaxed (newer loads may execute before
    older stores).

 #.
-Read->Read constraint is currently relaxed (loads to the same address
+Read -> Read constraint is currently relaxed (loads to the same address
    may be reordered).

 #.
 A thread can read its own writes early.